numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 String Sentinels
 ++++++++++++++++

-A string missing data value is an instance of ``str`` or subtype of ``str`` and will be used as the default value for empty arrays:
+A string missing data value is an instance of ``str`` or subtype of ``str``.

-  >>> arr = np.empty(3, dtype=StringDType(na_object='missing'))
-  >>> arr
-  array(['missing', 'missing', 'missing'])

-If such an array is passed to a string operation or a cast, "missing" entries will be treated as if they have a value given by the string sentinel:

-  >>> np.char.upper(arr)
-  array(['MISSING', 'MISSING', 'MISSING'])

-Comparison operations will similarly use the sentinel value directly for missing entries.
+Operations will use the sentinel value directly for missing entries.
 This is the primary usage of this pattern we've found in downstream code, where a missing data sentinel like ``"__nan__"`` is passed to a low-level sorting or partitioning algorithm.

 Other Sentinels
 +++++++++++++++